morinlab/lymphopedia/IRF8.md

 IRF8 (Interferon Regulatory Factor 8) is a transcription factor critical for the development and function of B lymphocytes.
 Mutations in IRF8 have been implicated in various lymphoid malignancies, most predominantly in FL and DLBCL.
 IRF8 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 Coding and non-coding mutations in IRF8 are associated with the EZB subgroup of DLBCL.
-There is preliminary evidence that IRF8 mutations contribute to immune evasion by downregulating CD74 and HLA-DM in DLBCL.
+There is preliminary evidence that IRF8 mutations contribute to immune evasion by downregulating CD74 and HLA-DM in DLBCL.[@qiuIRF8mutantCellLymphoma2024]
 These are crucial for processing and presentation of self antigens.